Soltindan

-Soltindan is the highest mountain on the island of Ringvassøya which is located in Karlsøy Municipality in Troms og Finnmark county, Norway.
+Soltindan is the highest mountain on the island of Ringvassøya which is located in Karlsøy Municipality in Troms county, Norway.
 It is located just north of the border with Tromsø Municipality, about 14 km southwest of the village of Hansnes.
 The 1051 m mountain has a topographic prominence of 1051 m and a topographic isolation of 16 km.
 Just to the north of the peak is the small glacial lake, Brevatnet.